jhagelback/ml-workshop/README.md

 # Run using Docker
 1. Clone the GitHub repository to your computer
-2. Run the Jupyter TensorFlow notebook and attach the notebooks directory by running the following command in a terminal:<br><code>docker run -p 8888:8888 -v ~/[change to your local path here]/ml-workshop:/home/jovyan jupyter/tensorflow-notebook  </code>
+2. Run the Jupyter TensorFlow notebook and attach the notebooks directory by running the following command in a terminal:<br><code>docker run --rm -p 8888:8888 -v ~/[change to your local path here]/ml-workshop:/home/jovyan jupyter/tensorflow-notebook</code>
 3. Copy the URL you see in the terminal (<em>http://127.0.0.1:8888/?token=...</em>) and paste it in a web browser
 4. Now you are ready to start hacking!